Omkie-111/Invoice/README.md

 ## Deployment

-This project is deployed on Koyeb and is live at [Live Site](https://hushed-dredi-omkie-de266b00.koyeb.app) and can be tested by the above api endpoint.
+This project is deployed on Koyeb and is live at [Live Site](https://hushed-dredi-omkie-de266b00.koyeb.app/api/invoices/).

 ## Conclusion